rodarima/cpds/d2/README.md

 ## Work in progress

-The last 2 experiments were not finished yet.
-The experiment 3 is yet unstable to compile.
+The last 2 experiments are not finished yet.

 ## Requeriments